D0p3B34t5/SusLinks/README.md

 ## API Authentication
 **NOTE:**
 For this script, I have decided to implement environment variables as the means of passing both of your URLScan.IO and VirusTotal API keys.
-You'll need to manually add these environment variables for this script to work, and I have provided instructions below to do so.
+You'll need to manually add these environment variables for this script to work, and I have provided instructions below on how to do so.

 ### **Windows**
   - Open the Control Panel